reedhedges/AMRISim/BUILD.md

 ### Linux

-To build AMRISim on Linux, you will need ROS1 melodic, Aria or AriaCoda, GTK 2.x, including development packages, and the full GNU development tools:
+To build AMRISim on Linux, you will need ROS1 noetic, Aria or AriaCoda, GTK 2.x, including development packages, and the full GNU development tools:
 G++, make, libtool, automake, and autoconf.